-View of ornamental vegetation on properties adiacent to Bradbury Road.
+View of ornamental vegetation on properties adjacent to Bradbury Road.

-Hernandez

-Environmental

-Services

-MAP LEGEND

-Area of Interest (AOI)

-Area of Interest (AOI)

-Soils

-Soil Map Unit Polygons

-Soil Map Unit Lines

-Soil Map Unit Points

-Special Point Features

-Blowout

-Borrow Pit

-Clay Spot

-Closed Depression

-Gravel Pit

-Gravelly Spot

-Landfill

-Lava Flow

-Marsh or swamp

-Mine or Quarry Miscellaneous Water

-Perennial Water

-Rock Outcrop

-Saline Spot

-Sandy Spot

-Severely Eroded Spot

-Sinkhole

-Slide or Slip

-Sodic Spot

-Spoil Area

-Stony Spot

-Very Stony Spot

-Wet Spot Other

-Special Line Features

-Water Features

-Streams and Canals

-Transportation

-Rails

-Interstate Highways

-US Routes

-Major Roads

-Local Roads

-Background

-Aerial Photography

-MAP INFORMATION
+APPENDIX D

+National Cooperative Soil Survey

+Conservation Service

-The soil surveys that comprise your AOI were mapped at 1:24.000.
+EGEND MAP INFORMATION Soils So Area of Interest (AOI) Soil Map Unit Polygons Soil Map Unit Lines Soil Map Unit Points Spoil Area Stony Spot Very Stony Spot Wet Spot Other Special Line Features The soil surveys that comprise your AOI were mapped at 1:24,000.
 Warning: Soil Map may not be valid at this scale.
 Enlargement of maps beyond the scale of mapping can cause misunderstanding of the detail of mapping and accuracy of soil line placement.
-The maps do not show the small areas of contrasting soils that could have been shown at a more detailed

-Please rely on the bar scale on each map sheet for map measurements.

-Source of Map: Natural Resources Conservation Service Web Soil Survey URL:

-Coordinate System: Web Mercator (EPSG:3857)

-Maps from the Web Soil Survey are based on the Web Mercator projection, which preserves direction and shape but distorts distance and area.
-A projection that preserves area, such as the Albers equal-area conic projection, should be used if more accurate calculations of distance or area are required.

-This product is generated from the USDA-NRCS certified data as of the version date(s) listed below.

-Soil Survey Area: Los Angeles County, California, Southeastern

-Survey Area Data: Version 7, May 27, 2020

-Soil map units are labeled (as space allows) for map scales 1:50.000 or larger.

-Date(s) aerial images were photographed: Jun 26, 2019-Jul 8.
-2019

-The orthophoto or other base map on which the soil lines were compiled and digitized probably differs from the background imagery displayed on these maps.
+The maps do not show the small areas of contrasting soils that could have been shown at a more detailed • - int Features Water Fea atures scale.
+0 Blowout Borrow Pit Transport Streams and Canals Please rely on the bar scale on each map sheet for map measurements. ~ Clay Spot Closed Depression Rails Interstate Highways Source of Map: Natural Resources Conservation Service Web Soil Survey URL: Coordinate System: Web Mercator (EPSG:3857) 69 L Gravel Pit Gravelly Spot .andfill % % US Routes Major Roads Local Roads Maps from the Web Soil Survey are based on the Web Mercator projection, which preserves direction and shape but distorts distance and area.
+A projection that preserves area, such as th Albers equal-area conic projection, should be used if more accurate calculations of distance or area are required. مليد N .ava Flow Marsh or swamp Backgrou nd Aerial Photography This product is generated from the USDA-NRCS certified data of the version date(s) listed below.
+Aine or Quarry Aiscellaneous Water Perennial Water Soil Survey Area: Los Angeles County, California, Southeaste Part Survey Area Data: Version 7, May 27, 2020 V F Rock Outcrop Soil map units are labeled (as space allows) for map scales 1:50,000 or larger.
+T Saline Spot Sandy Spot Date(s) aerial images were photographed: Jun 26, 2019-Jul 2019 Severely Eroded Spot Sinkhole The orthophoto or other base map on which the soil lines were compiled and digitized probably differs from the background imagent displayed on these mans.
+As a result, some minor j∑ s Slide or Slip Sodic Spot imagery displayed on these maps.
 As a result, some minor shifting of map unit boundaries may be evident.